energizeai/actions/packages/registry/DOCUMENTATION.md

 ### Step 4: Define Authentication Requirements

+We support three types of authentification: OAuth, Manual Token, or No Auth.

 Most actions will need some sort of authentication.
 For instance, the `SendGoogleEmail` action will need to authenticate with `Google OAuth`.
-The authentication requirements should be defined as a Zod object following our Auth Config Schema.
+If you do need authentification, the auth requirements should be defined as a Zod object following our Auth Config Schema.

+NOTE: all auth data is stored locally on your computer in `ade/server/db/sqlite.db`.
+You can delete it freely, and only you have access to it.

 #### Option 1: OAuth

+Specify the discovery endpoint and ADE will take care of the rest (refreshing tokens, revoking tokens, etc).
+If there is no discovery endpoint, you can manually specify the endpoints.
+See the below example:

 ```typescript
 const GoogleSendMailAuthConfig: AuthConfig = {